Health Care Guide Information

 The intensity of cancer is classified into stages, such as Stage 1 and Stage 2.
 Stage 3 and Stage 4 are the final stages in oncology.

 Mastectomy: The removal of the whole breast.
-If it is a single side is called unilateral if it is both-sided is called bilateral mastectomy.
+If it is a single-sided side is called unilateral; if it is bilateral, it is called bilateral mastectomy.
 The purpose of mastectomy is to stop cancer from spreading to other parts.

 Myeloma: Cancer of plasma cells.